Charis Wilson: Later life

 Just one day after her divorce from Weston was finalized, Wilson married Harris.
 They had two daughters, one of whom, Anita, was murdered in Scotland in 1967.
 That same year Harris and Wilson divorced.
 She moved to Santa Cruz and lived close to her other daughter Rachel Fern Harris for the rest of her life.

 After the separation from Weston, Wilson was occupied among others as a union secretary and creative writing teacher.
-In 1977 Wilson wrote the introduction for a book of photographs, Edward Weston Nudes, which is now sought after by collectors.
+In 1977 Wilson wrote the introduction for a book of photographs, Edward Weston Nudes, which became sought after by collectors.
 In 2007 she was the subject of a documentary, Eloquent Nude.
 Her memoir, Through Another Lens, written with Wendy Madar, was published in 1999.

 At the time of her death she and her daughter, Rachel, were staying at the home of poet Joseph Stroud in Santa Cruz, California.

 Wilson's archive can be accessed at the Center for Creative Photography located on the University of Arizona campus in Tucson.